radiantlogic-v8/documentation-new/documentation/sys-admin-guide/security.md

 If all mapping rules fail to locate a user, anonymous access is granted (if anonymous access is allowed to RadiantOne).

->**Note – as an alternative to anonymous access, it is generally recommended that you create a final mapping that results in associating the authenticated user with a default user that has minimum access rights.
-An example is shown below where the last mapping rule matches to a user identified in RadiantOne as “uid=default,ou=globalusers,cn=config”.**
+>[!note] as an alternative to anonymous access, it is generally recommended that you create a final mapping that results in associating the authenticated user with a default user that has minimum access rights.
+An example is shown below where the last mapping rule matches to a user identified in RadiantOne as “uid=default,ou=globalusers,cn=config”.

 ![Example Default Mapping Rule](Media/Image3.84.jpg)